youzan/Bifrost/README.md

 You can find more details in the demo project.
 ### Performance
 You may worry about the launch performance because we put quite a lot register code in the +load method.
 In fact the code for Bifrost in +load method is quite simple.
 I did a test to register 10000 router urls and 100 modules.
-It only cost 20+ms.
+It only cost another 60 ms.
 ```
 //Get App pre-main time by Xcode's DYLD_PRINT_STATISTICS settings
 //Without test code